Advertising is straightforward. You pay money, the media company publishes or broadcasts your message. You control your message and its presentation.

 If you don’t feel comfortable doing this, get some media training or hire a press agent to call on your behalf.
 Good public relations professionals know who to call and how to pitch stories in a way that makes them more interesting to journalists or editors.
 They introduce you to the right people, set up face-to-face meetings or organise phone interviews and help you prepare for these.

-Occasionally when you have something important to announce, you may want to hold a formal press conference or maybe host a less formal gathering of journalists for morning tea, lunch or afternoon cocktails.
-This kind of event works best when used sparingly, it isn’t always the best way of telling a story, but it is a great way to make or maintain contact.
+Occasionally when you have something important to announce, you may call a press conference.
+Or you could host a less formal gathering of journalists for morning tea, lunch or afternoon cocktails.
+This kind of event works best when used sparingly.
+It isn’t always the best way of telling a story, but it is a great way to make or maintain contact.